 Ques.
 24. What is a test script?

 Ans.
 An automated test script is a short program written in any coding language to automate applications under test according to it.
 This program is then run.
-After that, the test cases are marked pass or fail accordingly.
+After that, the script itself marks the test cases as pass or fail based on the test logic.

 Ques.25.
-What coding practices should be followed while automation?
+What coding practices should one follow while automation?

 Ans.
-Some of the good practices that should be followed while scripting are-
+Some of the good practices that one should follow while scripting are-

 - There should be a proper indentation.

 - At least 3 lines of comments for every 10 lines of code you write.